AI4Finance-Foundation/FinRL-Meta/README.md

 A demonstration notebook for plug-and-play with ElegantRL, Stable Baselines3 and RLlib: [Play and Play with DRL Agents](https://colab.research.google.com/github/AI4Finance-Foundation/NeoFinRL/blob/main/NeoFinRL_Plug_and_Play_with_DRL_Libraries.ipynb)

-## Training-Testing-Trading
+## "Training-Testing-Trading" Pipeline

-We employ a training-testing-trading pipeline.
-The DRL agent first learns from the training environment and is then validated in the validation environment for further adjustment.
-Then the validated agent is tested in historical datasets.
-Finally, the tested agent will be deployed in paper trading or live trading markets.
-First, this pipeline solves the information leakage problem because the trading data are never leaked when adjusting agents.
-Second, a unified pipeline allows fair comparisons among different algorithms and strategies.
+A DRL agent learns by interacting with the training environment, is validated in the validation environment for parameter tuning.
+Then, the agent is tested in historical datasets (backtesting).
+Finally, the agent will be deployed in paper trading or live trading markets.

+This pipeline solves the **information leakage problem** because the trading data are never leaked when training/tuning the agents.
+Second, such a unified pipeline allows fair comparisons among different algorithms and strategies.